Syverin-Kum/Library-Management-System-PHP/README.md

 Enable the GD Library in your php.ini file.
 Open your XAMPP Control Panel and start Apache and MySQL.
-Extract the downloaded source code zip file.
+Extract the downloaded source code zip file to a newly created folder and label it "LMS".
 Copy the extracted source code folder and paste it into the XAMPP's "htdocs" directory.
 Browse the PHPMyAdmin in a browser. i.e. http://localhost/phpmyadmin Create a new database named LMS.